react-boilerplate/react-boilerplate-cra-template/docs/tools/commands.md

 - Builds your app (see `npm run build`)
 - Serves the `build` folder locally

-The app is built for optimal performance: assets are minified and served gzipped.
+The app is built for optimal performance; assets are minified and served `gzip`-ed.

 ## Unit testing